Materials-Informatics-Class-Fall2015/MIC-grain-growth/_posts/2015-12-06-final-post.md

 ## Acknowledgments

 We would like to first thank Dr. Surya Kalidindi for his expertise and guidance.
 We also would like to thank [David Brough][brough] and [Ahmet Cecen][ahmet] for their help in workflow development.
-Finally, we would like to thank Dr. John Mitchell (Sandia national labs) for his suggestions and comments on our project while we were still generating data.
+Finally, we would like to thank [Dr. John Mitchell][mitchell] (Sandia national labs) for his suggestions and comments on our project while we were still generating data.

 ## References